duckdb/duckdb-web/_posts/2024-09-09-announcing-duckdb-110.md

 ### Unpacked Columns

-[**Unpacked `COLUMNS.`**](https://github.com/duckdb/duckdb/pull/11872) The [`COLUMNS` expression]({% link docs/sql/expressions/star.md %}#columns-expression) allows users to write dynamic SQL over a set of columns without needing to explicitly list the columns in the SQL string.
+The [`COLUMNS` expression]({% link docs/sql/expressions/star.md %}#columns-expression) allows users to write dynamic SQL over a set of columns without needing to explicitly list the columns in the SQL string.
 Instead, the columns can be selected through either a regex or computed with a [lambda function]({% post_url 2024-08-08-friendly-lists-and-their-buddies-the-lambdas %}).

-This release expands this capability by allowing the columns expression to be *unpacked* into a function.
+This release expands this capability by [allowing the `COLUMNS` expression to be *unpacked* into a function](https://github.com/duckdb/duckdb/pull/11872).
 This is especially useful when combined with nested functions like `struct_pack` or `list_value`.

 ```sql
 CREATE TABLE many_measurements(id INTEGER, measurement1 INTEGER, measurement2 INTEGER, measurement3 INTEGER);